Nickborchers/seDecomposition/README.md

 OMP Convex/symmetrical structuring element decomposition based on a paper from Vaz et al.

-## Getting Started
+## Running

+The first argument specifies the image name, the second argument specifies the radius of the spherical SE.
-To see a basic example of the executable working, run:
+To see a basic example of the working, run for example

 ```
-make clean && make all && ./sedecomp yourgrayscaleimage.png
+make clean && make all && ./sedecomp img1.png 3
+./sedecomp img2.png 4
+./sedecomp img3.png 4
+./sedecomp img4.png 8
 ```

 ## 3rd party libraries